aryan050200/Customer-Churn-Analysis-Telecom/Readme.md

 # Customer Churn Analysis – Telecom Domain

-## Overview
+## Project Overview
-This project analyzes customer churn behavior in a telecom company using exploratory data analysis to identify key factors influencing churn.
+This project performs exploratory data analysis on a telecom customer dataset to identify key factors influencing customer churn and retention.

 ## Tools Used
 - Python